orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * Needs to be sorted by time to allow preparing block proposals according to policy.
 * Associates every transaction with the node id (public key) of the gateway that added it to the network.
   * Must only hold a single copy of a transaction (`txhash`) regardless of its associated gateway node (the first that added it).
-* No need to be persistent, can re-sync from block storage.
+* No need to be persistent, pending transactions may be lost without impact.
 * [Configurable](../config/services.md) max size.
 * [Configurable](../config/services.md) interval to clear expired transactions.
   * Transaction is expired if its timestamp is later than current time plus the [configurable](../config/shared.md) expiration window (eg. 30 min).